Happy Thanksgiving!

 As time passes, your property value is not only getting bigger — your debt is getting smaller.
 Conventional mortgage payments include interest and principal repayment.
 The principal paydown starts out small, but gets bigger over time.
 Regardless, as the debt gets smaller, your equity increases — and with it, your net worth.

-MartellTurnkey recently adjusted its projections to account for principal paydown, giving you an even better idea of how much wealth you stand to build over time with a MartelTurnkey investment.
+Every house on MartelTurnkey comes with a complete and accurate financial statement showing you the numbers on a monthly basis and conservative projections for the next 10 years, giving you an even better idea of how much wealth you will build over time with a MartelTurnkey investment.

 5. Tax Benefits